 Itinerary: Blue Trail, Riomaggiore, Manarola, Corniglia, Vernazza, Monterosso

-Located in the beautiful region of Liguria, the area of Cinque Terre (literally, Five Lands) is likely to be one of the most visited attractions in Italy.
-Picturesque and colored villages, an amazing coastline, clear waters and the feeling of being welcomed: this is what makes Cinque Terre unforgettable.
-Riomaggiore, Manarola, Corniglia, Vernazza, Monterosso: visiting all of them is a must!
+Located in the beautiful region of Liguria, the area of Cinque Terre, literally, Five Lands, is likely to be one of the most visited attractions in Italy.
+Picturesque and colorful villages, an amazing coastline, clear waters, and the feeling of being welcomed: this is what makes Cinque Terre unforgettable.
+Riomaggiore pic n°1, Manarola, Corniglia pic middle, Vernazza, Monterosso: visiting all of them is a must!

 The Blue Trail is about 12 kilometers long and its difficulty can vary, although is never too difficult to walk along.
-It is mainly a path, sometimes it is paved, sometimes it is more like a mule track (as it was originally built for this purpose).
+It is mainly a path, sometimes it is paved, and sometimes it is more like a mule track, as it was originally built for that purpose.
 Depending on your speed and abilities, it can take up to 5 - 6 hours to walk the whole trail.
-It is suggested considering at least 2 days so that you can take your time to visit the villages.
+It is suggested considering at least 2 days so that you can take your time to visit also the villages.

-You can access the pathway by buying the Cinque Terre Card, which can cost from 5 to 8 Euros (depending on how many parts are opened at that time) and which includes some other services, such as the use of buses, the entrance to some museums, and others.
-The money from the sell is used for the preservation of the Cinque Terre National Park, where the Blue Trail is located.
-You can buy the Card at the beginning of the Path, in the tourist centers or at the train stations.
+You can access the pathway by buying the Cinque Terre Card, which can cost from 5 to 8 Euros, depending on how many parts are opened at that time, and which includes some other services, such as the use of buses, the entrance to some museums, and others.
+The money made from this sale is used for the preservation of the Cinque Terre National Park, where the Blue Trail is located.
+You can buy the card at the beginning of the Path, in the tourist centers, or at the train stations.

 The first part of the trail is the famous Via dell'Amore (the Path of Love), which links Riomaggiore to Manarola (about 1 kilometer long).
-It is the easiest part of the path, as it is flat, paved, protected by a fence and accessible for disabled people as well.
-For these reasons and also because it is absolutely spectacular, it is the most crowded part as well.
-Consider walking along it at dawn or sunset, when nobody is there and the colors are awesome.
+It is the easiest part of the path since it is flat, paved, protected by a fence, and accessible for disabled people as well.
+Because of that and because of the spectacular views you can enjoy here, the Path of Love is also the most crowded part of the whole trail.
+Consider walking on it at dawn or sunset, when nobody is there and the colors are awesome!
 Being the way of love, it is scattered with benches dedicated to gods and goddesses of love, or to poets and writers.
 There is also a part of the fence where you can "seal" your love with lockers.

-All the 5 villages are absolutely worth a visit: narrow alleys, colored houses, small typical shops, a vibrant atmosphere.
-They are perfect to take a rest (or a swim) between a walk and another.
+All the 5 villages are absolutely worth a visit: narrow alleys, colorful houses perched on the cliffs overlooking the sea, small typical shops, and a vibrant atmosphere.
+They are perfect to have a rest (or a swim) between a walk and another.
 Take the chance to explore them, to get lost in them: you will find out why it is one of the most beautiful corners of Italy!

 Some pictures of Cinque Terre Blue Trail:

-Panoramic view of Riomaggiore (pic n°1); Via dell'Amore - the Path of Love (pic n°2); The stairs leading to the sea (pic n°3); Walking on the Blue Trail (pic n°4); Panoramic view of Vernazza (pic n°5); View of the Cinque Terre National Park (pic n°6);
+Panoramic view of Riomaggiore pic n°1; Via dell'Amore - the Path of Love pic n°2; The stairs leading to the sea pic n°3; Walking on the Blue Trail pic n°4; Panoramic view of Vernazza pic n°5; View of the Cinque Terre National Park pic n°6; Corniglia , pic middle;